wryan67/VoltageCatcher/readme.md

 ## Install

-To compile this library, navigate into the src folder and use the make utility to compile and install the library.
-The sudo is required to place the final "vc" executable into /usr/local/bin.
+To compile Voltage Catcher, navigate into the src folder and use the make utility to compile and install Voltage Catcher.
+Sudo is required for the install command in order to place the final "vc" executable into /usr/local/bin.

     $ cd [project folder]
     $ cd VoltageCatcher/vc/VoltageCatcher/src